Introducing your CPL filter to your outdoor photography.

 – Gives more colour saturation.
 Improving the colour depth and increasing clarity.
 This gives the landscape more drama and makes it more interesting.

-– Cuts down reflections, allowing you to get the detail that the reflection was making invisible.
-Which is impossible to simulate in post production.
+– Cuts down reflections, allowing you to get the detail that the reflection was masking.
+This is impossible to simulate in post-production.

 – Reduces haze.

 How to use a CPL filter when shooting blue skies:

 – Make sure that both the filter and lens are clean.
 There is nothing worse than taking an amazing shot and realizing in post processing that there was dust in the lens or a finger print on the filter.